ehbaker/Ice2ODocs/index.md

 ## Formats for Ice2O Database
 - **Dates**: YYYY-MM-DD
-  -In Excel, this can be done by right-clicking -> Format Cells/ Number/ Custom, and typing 'yyyy-mm-dd' in the dialogue box.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This will appear with six space characters in front of it - In Excel, this can be done by right-clicking -> Format Cells/ Number/ Custom, and typing 'yyyy-mm-dd' in the dialogue box.
 - **Date and Time**: YYYY-MM-DD HH:MM:SS (on 24-hr clock)
 - **Projection** - Alaska Albers (epsg 3338) prefered, but can transform on ingestion to database if not possible.
 - **Format for Incoming Data** - csv prefered to tab-separated tables